Course: Lunch, Dinner

 - 1 (8-oz/250g) package organic tempeh

-- 1 tbsp ume plum vinegar or apple cider vinegar
+- 1 tablespoon ume plum vinegar or apple cider vinegar

 For the kale salad: